-(Abandoned House on a cold day – I had photographed it on a trip with him and I guess the photography done on this trip won his heart)
+(Twigs on snow – I had photographed it on a trip with him and I guess the photography done on this trip won his heart)

 Lucky for me that he had already read some of my articles, the most important being this one – Buying your first DSLR .
 I was flattered.
 What more could a person like me ask?
 This friend had actually done some homework and visited my site too!
 God bless him.